Partnering with Your Child for School Success

 For the parents of teenagers, it may not come as a surprise when your child suddenly starts spending more time alone in their room or when their moods seem as unpredictable as the weather.
-Many, if not most, teens report struggling with low moods and anxiety as they cope with the pressures of young adulthood.
+Many depression symptoms in teenagers may include, ongoing sadness and anxiety, and self-harm in teenagers all while dealing with the hurdles of adolescence.
 From final exams to the desire to fit in, they can experience burdensome emotions.

 Still, as a parent, it is vital to recognize when your child is struggling with something more serious than typical teenage stress.
-At Mercy Home, our professional and expert coworkers are trained to recognize when a mental illness disrupts a young person’s everyday life.
+At Mercy Home, our professional and expert coworkers are trained to recognize when mental illness in children disrupts a young person’s everyday life.

 An intentional conversation could make all the difference for your child’s health and wellness if you notice: